bestia-dev-archived/longan_nano_rust_wsl2_platformio_setup/README.md

 upload_protocol = dfu
 ```

 Time to build!
-On the bottom status bar find and click on this:
+On the bottom status bar find and click on this (PlatformIO: Build):
 ![blink_3.png](images/blink_3.png "blink_3.png")
 Build successful:
 ![blink_4.png](images/blink_4.png "blink_4.png")
 Time to download our app to the board.
 Put your Nano in "dfu mode" (remember BOOT0 and RESET buttons).
-In the bottom status bar find and click on this:
+In the bottom status bar find and click on this (PlatformIO: Upload):
 ![blink_5.png](images/blink_5.png "blink_5.png")
 Download successful:
 ![blink_6.png](images/blink_6.png "blink_6.png")